Coffey County, Kansas

 The history of the railroads of Coffey County begins with the construction of the Neosho division of the Missouri, Kansas & Texas Railway in 1870.
 However, several roads were projected before the war.
 In 1910, this road entered the county on the west and ran southeasterly into Woodson County, passing through Burlington and LeRoy junction.
 The Missouri Pacific Railroad, which ran through the southern part of the county from east to west, was built in 1880.
 The Atchison, Topeka & Santa Fe Railroad was built in 1878.
 It extended from the northeast corner of the county southwest to Gridley.
 Another branch of this road crossed the county in the northwest corner.

 The total value of farm products for 1910 was $5,000,000, with wheat and corn crops considerably over $1,000,000 each.
 Other important products were oats, hay, poultry, dairy products, and livestock.
-The population in 1910 was 15,205, and the assessed valuation of property was $23,082,616, making the wealth per capita average over $1,500.
+The population in 1910 was 15,205, and the assessed property valuation was $23,082,616, making the wealth per capita average over $1,500.
 This showed Coffey County to be in the first rank among the wealthy counties of the state.

-©Kathy Alexander/Legends of Kansas, updated February 2023.
+©Kathy Alexander/Legends of Kansas, updated December 2024.

 Colorful mural in Burlington, Kansas by Kathy Alexander.